artsandmetaphysics/goodlifeodyssey/_documents/the-master-and-margarita.md

 **Yeshua Ha-Nozri**, Wooland’s depiction of Jesus.
 Yeshua is Aramaic for “Lord of Salvation” and Ha-Nozri means “of Nazareth.”

-**Pontous Pilate
+**Pontius Pilate** was the procurator of Jerusalem.

 **Behemoth** is a giant, walking, talking black cat who loves guns and alcohol.
 He is one Wooland’s companions.

 **Stepan Bogdanovich Likhodeev**, or Styopa for short, is the director of the Variety Theatre, and Berlioz’s roommate.

-**Azazello** is a wooland companion; he is short but extraordinarily broad-shouldered; he wears a bowler hat, has flaming red hair, a fang, and is quite ugly.
+**Azazello** is one of Wooland’s companions; he is short but extraordinarily broad-shouldered; he wears a bowler hat, has flaming red hair, a fang, and is quite ugly.

 **Doctor Stravinksy** is the friendly psychiatrist at the country hospital.